Peetzie/SuperUltimateTimeManager2k20/README.md

 ## To sign in
-Per default the prgram creates an admin user with the following login details;
+Per default the program creates an admin user with the following login details;
 UserID : 0
 Password : password
 ## User mode / Admin mode